 ZIIP Halo

-In 2015, a new player, Melanie Simon, entered the stage of beauty innovation, but Simon had already been a luminary in the world of electrical facials, tracing her journey back to 2000 with her own A-listers.
+In 2015, a new player, Ziip founder Melanie Simon entered the stage of beauty innovation, but Simon had already been a luminary in the world of electrical facials, tracing her journey back to 2000 with her own A-listers.
 Her visionary goal was nothing short of transforming a regular device into a gateway to a professional-grade facial experience, all within the sanctuary of your own home.

 She accomplished this by introducing us to nanocurrent, working on both the skin and facial muscles with one device, which you can read about in the article I wrote here.